GRE General Test Overview

 The GRE Quantitative Reasoning section tests your ability to:

-- Understand, interpret and analyze quantitative information
+- Understand, interpret, and analyze quantitative information

 - Solve problems using mathematical models